 You can host your source WordPress installation online using any WordPress host.
 Or, for a cheaper solution, you can just use a local development tool.
 Visitors will never interact with your WordPress install, so it doesn’t matter if it’s publicly accessible or not.

 For the most part, you don’t need to overthink this.
-Just set up your WordPress site as you normally would.
-For my example site, I just set up a basic site using one of the demo sites from the Astra theme (our review).
+Just set up your WordPress site as you usually would.
+For my example site, we set up a primary site using one of the demo sites from the Astra theme (our review).

 The only thing to consider is that some plugins/features won’t work when you convert your site to the static version.
 For example: